Nanotronics Presents Novel Methods for AI in Applied Manufacturing

 (Photo: Business Wire)

 “Our team successfully created a method for dynamically correcting variations and failures in an additive manufacturing system,” says Vadim Pinskiy, VP of R&D at Nanotronics.
-“This is a significant step in demonstrating the power of AIPC to increase yields by correcting natural variances in industrial processes, paving the way to wider AIPC applications in manufacturing.”
+“This is a significant step toward demonstrating the power of AIPC™ to increase yields and quality by correcting natural variances in industrial processes, paving the way to wider AIPC™ applications in manufacturing.”

-This platform, which uses AI to find and correct key inefficiencies in manufacturing settings, builds on the decades-long industrial experience of Nanotronics Cofounder and CEO, Matthew Putman, as well as the innovative work of Nanotronics’ R&D team members, including the engineer Damas Limoge.
+This platform, which uses AI to find and correct key inefficiencies in manufacturing settings, builds on the decades-long industrial experience of Nanotronics Cofounder and CEO, Matthew Putman, as well as the innovative work of Nanotronics’ R&D team members, including Senior Project Owner, Damas Limoge.

 Nanotronics will deploy the presented platform in companies making next-generation 3D chips, innovative fabrics and materials, quantum sensors, and more.
 Ultimately, Nanotronics aspires to enable companies to improve their products less expensively, making viable and reproduceable alterations to their production processes through non-trivial solutions on the factory floor.

-Nanotronics has applied for several patents related to AIPC.
-These applications include AIPC applied to human assembly lines and AIPC applied to additive manufacturing.
+Nanotronics has applied for several patents related to AIPC™.
+These applications include AIPC™ applied to human assembly lines and AIPC™ applied to additive manufacturing.

 Nanotronics invents platforms that combine robotics, sophisticated imaging, and advanced AI platforms to revolutionize process control for manufacturing and full-factory automation.